-As a Holt photographer my services include property, portrait, head shot, model portfolio, wedding, event, commercial and landscapes.
+As a Holt photographer my services include head shots, property, weddings, events and commercial.

 The town has many buildings dating from the Georgian era.
 The reason for this is that there was a fire that devastated the medieval town in 1708.
 There are lots of streets and ally ways in Holt with individual shops and cafes offering a friendly service.